 |Microsoft To Do||Apple Reminders|

 You can also create your own lists in both apps (below the smart lists).
 Apple Reminders also uses tags, which Microsoft To Do does not.

 The look you prefer comes down to personal preference.
-Microsoft To Do’s user interface looks more minimalist and that makes it look more professional and pleasant to work with.
+Microsoft To Do’s user interface looks more minimalist, which makes it look more professional and pleasant to work with.
 The tabs in Apple Reminders make the app look cluttered.

 Microsoft To Do has fewer steps for quickly creating tasks.
-You can name your task, add it to your day, and set a reminder & date (this is your start date).
+You can name your task, add it to your day, and set a reminder and date (start date).
 Apple Reminders has more options for quick tasks.
-Of course, you don’t have to use them all, but, you can create more detailed tasks without needing to go to the inspection icon.
-Only you can decide if that is something important for your workflow.
-You can add the due date & time, location, tags, assign the task, flag or add an image to it.
+Of course, you don’t have to use them all, but you can create more detailed tasks without needing to go to the inspection icon.
+Only you can decide if that is important for your workflow.
+You can add the due date and time, location, tags, assign the task, flag, or add an image to it.

 Adding more details

 For most of these features, you have to tap the task to access them in Microsoft To Do.
 It’s not a deal-breaker, but something to note.
 You can then add subtasks, a due date, files, and some notes.
 You can also repeat your tasks.
 The inspection icon in Apple Reminders lets you add notes, a URL, a Messaging-based reminder, and priorities.